moodboom/rad-scripts/README.md

 * git-next-minor             > returns what would be the next MINOR semantic version
 * git-next-patch             > returns what would be the next PATCH semantic version
 * git-next-build             > returns what would be the next BUILD semantic version (less common)
-* npm-update-version         [version] > inject the current version into package.json
-* get-svn-rev                > parses and returns the svn current revision from [svn info]
-* get-svn-last-changed-rev   > parses and returns the svn last-changed revision from [svn info]
-* git-sync-notag             a git-sync version to commit code without a tag; bad form perhaps, but up to you

 * git-skip                   [file] tell git to start ignoring upstream and local changes to the given file
 * git-noskip                 [file] tell git to stop ignoring upstream and local changes to the given file
 * git-skiplist               list the files for which git is currently ignoring upstream and local changes

+* get-svn-rev                > parses and returns the svn current revision from [svn info]
+* get-svn-last-changed-rev   > parses and returns the svn last-changed revision from [svn info]

+* make-folder                [path] > makes the folder (even if deep), returns true if succeeds or already exists

+* npm-update-version         [version] > inject the current version into package.json
 * rs-sync                    [--major|--minor] [msg msg...] > dogfooding 101: use rad-scripts to publish rad-scripts

 Utilities include: